 The M-346 Computer Aided Instruction/Computer Based Training covers topics including advanced aerodynamics, tactical navigation, aeronautical systems, normal and emergency procedures.

 Each predefined lesson covers a specific system or aircraft activity.
-After each lesson students are offered revision and self-test sessions that allow them to assess what has been learned and, if necessary, go over material again.
+After each lesson students are offered revision and self-test sessions that allow them to assess what has been learned and, if necessary, go over topic again.

 The teaching goals are achieved by using a broad range of media, from static and dynamic 2D or 3D graphs to interactive system diagrams and from 3D interactive models to audio text commentary.
-The systems are carefully selected to maximise learning in each individual module.
+The systems are carefully studied to maximise learning in each individual module.